ForgeRock/openam-authentication/README.txt

 Added an option to specify the domain where the SSO cookie will be set.
 The uid and email address attribute name were hardcoded, now they are properly done.
 Change a little bit the Options (Settings) page
+= 1.3 =
+Enhancements to comply more with WordPress (SSO, Logout, codestyle, etc) I18n (Transaltions are welcome)
+Cookie Domain default option changed (Please learn about cookies and domains!)
+Debugging enhancements